This page is designed to answer the following questions:

 For this assessment criterion, you will be required to analyse the effect that legislation and policy have on the assessment process.

 When we looked at the underpinning theoretical models of assessment we saw that there is flexibility in the way that we approach the assessment process.
-However, we must ensure that the way in which we carry out assessments adheres to current legislation, regulation and best practice.
+However, we must ensure that the way in which we carry out assessments adheres to current legislation, regulation and best practices.
 Some examples of legislation that we should be aware of during the assessment process are provided below.

 Regulation 9 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 requires care providers to ensure that care services are person-centred.
 Therefore, the assessment process must be collaborative and take into account the individual’s unique needs, wishes and preferences, and provide them with choice and control.